Case study

 All of this went into our research library.

-"It's easy to use.
+"It's so easy to use.
 I can finally understand everything.
 When can I have it!?"

 Zooming in